February 24, 2020

 - Each angler 16 years of age or older needs a valid NYSDEC fishing license.
 These can be purchased online.
 The transaction can be captured on a smartphone and you are good to go!

 - Footwear is most important.
 Cold feet will ruin, or at least make uncomfortable, your day on the ice.
 Leather hiking boots will not suffice and insulated pack boots are best.
+Traction devices add another measure of comfort and safety, and ice skates can be a great to pass the time if the ice is right!

 - A good outer shell of heavy nylon or Gore-Tex is ideal.
 Dressing in layers under a solid outer shell will keep you warm in wind and cold.
-Guides provide heated shelter(s) from the elements, but often ice anglers need to traverse frozen lake surfaces for short to medium distances on foot to access fishing locations.
+Guides often provide heated shelter(s) from the elements, but often ice anglers need to traverse frozen lake surfaces for short to medium distances on foot to access fishing locations.
 In addition, ice guides will often transport anglers via snowmobile to shelters.
 Anglers need to be dressed for such journeys.

 - Conditions on the ice are always changing.
 Experienced Adirondack guides specializing in ice fishing trips understand this and make decisions based upon the safety and comfort of their guests.
 Ice fishing is a safe and enjoyable winter recreational pursuit that is challenging yet enjoyable for beginners.

-- Each angler should have a small day-pack with snacks, water, and personal items he or she may want along for the day.
+- Each angler should have a small day pack with snacks, water, and personal items he or she may want along for the day.
 Full day trips often include a hot lunch provided by the guide.

 - Ice fishing often requires live bait.
 This is provided by the guide service but is an added expense beyond guide service fees.
+Experienced anglers can purchase live bait right in Saranac Lake.

-- Safe ice is determined by the guide and is never less than five or six inches in depth.
+- Safe ice is determined by the guide and is never less than five or six inches thick.
 While scales of ice thickness are available and published for safe ice fishing conditions, ice conditions are always changing.
 It is always best to follow the direction of an experienced licensed guide service to avoid on-the-ice hazards and ensure a safe trip.